 Contact Us To Participate

 If you are interested in learning more about the study or participating, please complete the information below or contact us.
-The StopWatch study will be available in the fall of 2017.
+The StopWatch study will be available in 2018.
 Signing up for the study will mean you're putting your name on our waitlist, and we'll contact you as different study options become available.
 If we do not contact you right away, it means we may not be currently recruiting participants, but will be in touch as soon as possible once the study becomes active again.
 Please note in the "Questions or Comments" section if you will only be available for specific months or weeks.

 Thank you for your interest in our studies!